 - Add in your meatless crumbles and continue sautéing, if it starts to stick you can add a little water.

 - Cook the onions and meatless crumble for 5 minutes.
 Seasoning with cumin, chili powder & paprika.

-- Add in your diced bell pepper and one by one pour in each can of beans, liquid and all.
+- Add in your diced bell pepper, vegetable broth and one by one pour in each can of beans, liquid and all.
 If you're using fresh it's approximately 1½ cups each.

 - Once everything is combined, add in your corn and tomato paste.
 I like to whisk the tomato paste with the water first, to break it down beforehand.
 You can add more water to adjust the consistency as desired.